eclipse/.github/profile/README.md

 # Eclipse Foundation

-This GitHub org contains repositories of Eclipse projects.

-Many Eclipse projects have a dedicated GitHub organisation (e.g. https://github.com/eclipse-platform/ for the Eclipse Platform project).
+All Eclipse projects have a dedicated GitHub organisation (e.g. https://github.com/eclipse-platform/ for the Eclipse Platform project).

 An overview of dedicated GitHub organisations can be found here: https://eclipse.github.io/eclipse-projects/ (please note that this list is still incomplete, but it will eventually contain all Eclipse projects that are hosted on GitHub).